 Dr Sarah Feinstein

-I am currently a Teaching Fellow at the School of Performance and Cultural Industries.
-Previously, I worked as a Lecturer in Museology in the Department of Art History and Cultural Practices in 2018 and Placement Coordinator for the School of Arts Lanaguages and Culture in 2017 at the University of Manchester.
+I joined the School of Performance and Cultural Industries in September 2019.
+Previously, I worked as a Lecturer in Museology in the Department of Art History and Cultural Practices at the University of Manchester in 2018.

 - PhD in Arts Management and Cultural Policy, University of Manchester